telerik/ajax-docs/controls/dropdowntree/getting-started.md

 ````

-On the initial load of the page you will see the RadDropDownTree:
+On the initial load of the page you will see the **RadDropDownTree**:

 ![RadDropDownTree Getting Started Initial load](images/ddt-getting-started-initial-load.png)

-After expanding all collapsed nodes your RadDropDownTree should look like:
+After expanding all collapsed nodes, your **RadDropDownTree** should look like:

 ![RadDropDownTree Getting Started Expanded](images/ddt-getting-started-tree-expanded.png)